ronaldyonggi/cs/README.md

 |  Tue  |  08/08  | Final Review: Hypothesis Testing and Confidence Interval | |
 |  Wed  |  08/09  | Final Review: Regression and Classification |  |

-Fall 2016 coursework includes the following assignments that are not available in Summer 2017 Syllabus:
+Fall 2016 coursework includes the following additional assignments that are not available in Summer 2017 Syllabus:

 | Assignment | Progress |
 | ----- | ----- |